 Lemon Essential Oil for Energy

-We touched on lemon essential oil’s ability to boost our energy and mood above.
+We mentioned above how lemon essential oil is a mood booster.
 In addition to boosting energy, lemon is generally considered to uplift the spirit as well.
-It has a variety of uses internally, externally, and even around your home!
-There are also several recipes leveraging lemon essential oil for cleaning.
-Lemon essential oil is generally considered nontoxic and safe to ingest.
-Make sure to seek out a lemon essential oil that is of very high quality if you are choosing to ingest it.
+It has a variety of uses externally, and even around your home!

 Unique Uses for Lemon Essential Oil